Select the rows below to view more detail on a method

 Key points: Respiratory disease

-• Chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, was responsible for over 1,700 deaths in 2007 in NSW and almost 20,000 hospitalisations in 2010-11.
+• Chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, was responsible for 2,020 deaths in 2011 in NSW and more than 22,500 hospitalisations in 2012-13.

 Introduction: Respiratory disease